benknoble/level-up/all/paradigms/_posts/1-1-1-forth.markdown

 ---
 layout: post
-title: Write an application in Forth [C]
+title: Write an application in Forth
 status: todo
 time: Not started
 ---